ProtoLife/daptics-api/pydocmd/graphql_api.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-The user's account status ('unverified', 'active', or 'disabled').
+The user's account status ('unconfirmed', 'active', or 'disabled').

 </td>
 </tr>